UWrc/UWrc.github.io/docs/tools/containers.md

 Depending on the NGC container, it might have directions on the exact pull command for Apptainer.
 If it does not work be sure to prepend their pull location with `docker://` since these are native Docker containers that need to be converted to Apptainer.

 The example above provides a Docker pull command for PyTorch but in this case you'd modify it similarly as if you got it from Docker Hub from `docker pull nvcr.io/nvidia/pytorch:21.05-py3` to `apptainer pull docker://nvcr.io/nvidia/pytorch:21.05-py3`.

+### Biocontainers.pro

+![biocontainer]

+A bioinformatics focused set of Apptainer containers can be found at the Biocontainers.pro registry [[www](https://biocontainers.pro/registry)].
+It is a collection of (convertible to Apptainer) Docker containers as well as native Apptainer containers.

+### Sylabs.io Cloud Library

+![sylabs]

+The largest collection of native Apptainer containers can be found at the Sylabs.io Cloud Container Library [[www](https://cloud.sylabs.io/library)].
+This would be the ideal first place to look for containers built by others since it is maintained by the creators of Apptainer and provides the native container format.

 ### NGC API Keys